amp-labs/docs/v1.0/defining-integrations/write-actions.md

 - Method 1: a CSV string
 - Method 2: a public URL
-- Method 3: a reference returned by the [GenerateUploadURL](ref:generateuploadurl-1) endpoint.
+- Method 3: using an upload URL

 ### Method 1: CSV string